BurningApparatus/inse/README.md

 ## Better Description
 Inse is an esolang with no present loops or if statements.
 Code can be stored within "strings" or "blocks" which can be stored in memory.
 These strings can be run and edited through addition, subtraction and multiplication in order to change how the code is run.
 These interactions with the code allow for control flow.
 Im 90% sure its turing complete.

 As you have probably noticed, the syntax is very simple, and not at all user friendly (because I'm not too great at writing interpreters).
-But I can argue that this is an esolang and i can make it as user unfriendly as possible.
+But I can argue that this is an esolang and I can make it as user unfriendly as I want.

 For one, there are no variables, but you write directly to an array of memory.
-This is because ~~im lazy~~ the most popular esolangs use a stack or tape, and I wanted to innovate.
+This is not becayse I'm lazy, but because the most popular esolangs use a stack or tape, and I wanted to innovate.
 Also, commands cannot be nested.
 I think you can guess why at this point.

 All commands must end in a full stop, otherwise you will get a confusing error message.